The Official Chart: History

-The programme has run consistently every week, with the exceptions of 31 August 1997, 9 April 2021, and 9 September 2022 when it was cancelled as Radio 1 suspended programming due to the deaths of Diana, Princess of Wales, Prince Philip, Duke of Edinburgh, and Queen Elizabeth II respectively.
-The show was also sometimes shortened during coverage of BBC Radio 1's Big Weekend.
-Due to coverage of Gregathlon for Sport Relief 2016, the show on 12 February 2016 was presented by Scott Mills at the earlier time of 2 to 4pm.
+The programme has run weekly with exceptions for major royal events.

 In recent years the show has reflected changes in the music industry.
 In 2005 downloads began to be included as part of the top 40, and from July 2014 the show has also included audio streaming alongside physical sales.

 Between February 2012 and August 2014 the show also streamed visually with music videos of the top 10 singles aired simultaneously on the Radio 1 website.

 On 24 March 2015, it was announced that in July 2015 the show would be moving from a standalone show in its traditional Sunday night slot to a new position on Friday afternoons as part of Greg James' afternoon show.
 The move was due to an international agreement by the music industry to release all new albums and singles on Fridays.
 The new chart played the top 25 in full rather than the top 40 that had previously been broadcast.
 The change in presenter meant that Clara Amfo became the shortest-serving permanent host of the show.
 The Sunday night slot was replaced with a new show hosted by Cel Spellman and Katie Thistleton.

-Since 17 February 2017, only the new entries and highest climbers from the top 40 are played with the top 10 played in full after 5 o’clock.
+Since 17 February 2017, only the new entries and highest climbers from the top 40 are played with the top 10 played in full after 5 o'clock.